What is ‘Connective Touch’ relaxation massage?:

 I open the session chatting with you about your areas of concern.
 Energy is very important and I want you to be comfortable during the session.
 So I sit you down and ask you about your day, how you’re feeling, and what parts of your body are sore.

 It’s much easier working on you if I know what you’re feeling before hand.
 I don’t consider our initial chat as part of your time, so there’s absolutely no reason to rush.
+It’s here we discuss boundaries you might have for the session.

 I’ve spent the day gutting fish and running a marathon, is it okay if I show up right after?: